EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 - dynamic allocation of jobs; would be nice to have, but this can be left for a later implementation
 - (?) multiple regions of parallelism (?)

+# Future Goals

+- Sparsity detection.
+For higher order autodiff many derivates will be zero (right?) in many cases.
+Therefore, a sparse communication should speed things up for such applications.

 # Open points

 - Name for the new function?